natefinch/npf/content/blog/comments.md

 because you have to make your code clearer to compensate.
 I call BS on this as well, because I don't think anyone is realistically writing sub-par code and then excusing it by slapping a comment on it (aside from `// TODO: this is a temporary hack, I'll fix it later`).
-We all write the best code we know howm, given the various external constraints (usually time).
+We all write the best code we know how, given the various external constraints (usually time).

 The problem with refactoring your code to avoid needing comments is that